 The Canyoning Technical Manual is an essential guide for anyone interested in learning more advanced rigging, ropework, and rescue techniques, specifically suited to use in canyons.

-The 186 page, full colour book is particularly beneficial to those looking to develop the specialist skills required to safely descend aquatic canyons, where whitewater, hydraulics, and other hazards are involved.
+Reprinted and updated in 2020, this 198 page, full colour book is particularly beneficial to those looking to develop the specialist skills required to safely descend aquatic canyons, where whitewater, hydraulics, and other hazards are involved.

 Written and illustrated by Grant Prattley (professional instructor who specialises in vertical rescue in caves and canyons), it also includes contributions from Daniel Clearwater (author of the Canyoning in New Zealand guidebook and founder of the New Zealand Canyoning Association).